Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

-Proposition \ref{prop:ordering2} can be proved similarly to Theorem \ref{th:solution_characterization_IPO}.
-In this setting, when $\alpha \leq \frac{1}{2}$ and $\theta < \theta_\alpha$, that is when $\alpha$ satisfies cases \eqref{alpha1} and \eqref{alpha2}-(i), a separating layered equilibrium emerges.
+Under Assumptions \ref{ass:ordering2} and \ref{ass:lossdominatesaversion}, the composite function $g_\theta (F_\theta(l))$ remains non-increasing in $\theta$ for all $l \in [0, \bar L]$.
+Hence the proof of Theorem \ref{th:solution_characterization_IPO} applies unchanged to Proposition \ref{prop:ordering2}.
+In particular, Proposition \ref{prop:ordering2} shows that when $\alpha$ satisfies cases \eqref{alpha1_o2} and \eqref{alpha2_o2}-(a), a separating layered equilibrium emerges.
 Optimal retentions are submodular ensuring that higher types, facing larger losses, receive more coverage, despite being less risk averse.
 This is because the larger loss faced by a high-type agent dominates their lower risk aversion, so the agent still requires more coverage, as captured by Assumption \ref{ass:lossdominatesaversion}.
-If $\alpha \leq \frac{1}{2}$ and $\theta \geq \theta_\alpha$, full coverage is offered and optimal premia satisfy \eqref{eq:optimal_premium}.
-Finally, if $\alpha > \frac{1}{2}$, then all types receive full coverage and pay zero premium.
+If $\alpha \leq \frac{1}{2}$ and $\theta \geq \theta_\alpha$, full coverage is offered to the agent and optimal premia satisfy \eqref{eq:optimal_premium}.
+On the other hand, if $\alpha > \frac{1}{2}$, there exists a unique optimal pooling menu that provides full coverage to all types.
+Provided that the insurer’s break-even premium for full insurance does not exceed the lowest type's willingness to pay for full coverage, incentive compatibility implies a common premium $p^*$ across types, equal to the insurer’s aggregate certainty-equivalent cost of providing full coverage.
+In this case, the insurer’s participation constraint binds leaving them indifferent between participating in the market or not.
+That is, $ \int_\Theta V_\theta (0, p^*) \,d\mu(\theta)= 0$.